 Similar to larger pages slowing down your WordPress site, comments can as well.
 In the interest of speed, checking the “Break comments into pages…” box is a good idea in the WordPress dashboard.
 The image below indicates that this option can be found at Settings > Discussion > Other comment settings in the WordPress dashboard.

 Limit the number of post revisions you keep

 Keeping a large number of post revisions can use up database space and slow down your site.
 Limit the number of post revisions you keep using the wp_revisions_to_keep filter.

 Use a quality hosting provider

-Having properly configured and optimized infrastructure running your WordPress site can do a lot to improve your performance and allow you to benefit from the economies of scale and expertise of professionals who specialize in making WordPress work.
-For example, if you choose HostPapa WordPress hosting, your servers will not only have a 99.9% uptime guarantee, they’ll also be running the best and fastest versions of PHP (a scripting language used on the server) and MySQL (the database used on the server).
+Having configured and optimized infrastructure running your WordPress site can do a lot to improve your performance and allow you to benefit from the economies of scale and expertise of professionals who specialize in making WordPress work.
+For example, choose HostPapa WordPress hosting.
+Your servers will not only have a 99.9% uptime guarantee, but they’ll also be running the best and fastest versions of PHP (a scripting language used on the server) and MySQL (the database used on the server).